Types of Intellectual Skills

 Knowledge and Understanding

 Learning about intellectual skills is often distilled down into Bloom's Taxonomy.
 It is likely you have studied or applied Bloom's ideas in school or at work.
 In Bloom's system, the most basic forms of intellectual skills were defined as knowledge and comprehension.
 Knowledge is defined as the ability to memorize and reproduce information.
 Comprehension builds on knowledge and is the ability to understand what memorized information means.
 For example, memorizing that two plus two equals four is a use of knowledge as a skill.
 However, knowing that two of an object plus two of an object equals four of an object is comprehension or the simple understanding what the parts of the formula mean.
+Processing skills help in this area of intellectual skills as your mind becomes adaptive within reasoning, like verbal reasoning.

 One commonly recognized intellectual skill is critical thinking, which is the ability to analyze and interpret information to assess its context and validity.
 This can include multiple specific skills: asking questions about information, comparing material to known information and drawing connections between information and its context to for analysis.
+Graphs are a great example of using your intellectual critical thinking, as you have to analyze the information presented for deeper meaning, and this is normally a skill taught in high school.

 Checking for intellectual bias is an important aspect of critical thinking.
 Some psychologists connect critical thinking to an additional intellectual skill of determining if a preconceived bias in present.
 This is sometimes referred to as disinterested scholarship: the ability to distance oneself from material or information being presented to evaluate its validity.
+Many university courses are offered on the study of bias in the real-world.
+Student’s can even get their Bachelor’s degree by learning all about intellectual skills in their specific field of study.

 Another set of intellectual skills is problem solving.
 Where critical thinking involves analyzing and evaluating information, problem solving involves an individual using intellectual skills to solve situations she is not familiar with.
 Psychologists have connected multiple intellectual skills to problem solving: analyzing the problem, using information to come up with potential solutions and testing solutions empirically.
 Other skills related to problem solving include setting goals and planning different ways to approach the problem.
 In each case, these skills involve relating the information of the problem to multiple sets of known information and finding a way to creatively synthesize that information with the problem; this makes problem solving one of the most complex forms of intellectual skills.